Opening a business in Belize can be both surprisingly easy and comically frustrating.

 - Pitch and putt course…

-Come to Belize and try out your new idea, and make friends, contacts, memories… and money, too.
+Come to Belize and try out your money-making idea.
+Make friends, contacts, memories… and money, too.

 Con Murphy